jnwltr/swagger-angular-generator/README.md

 1. each endpoint must have a `operationId` defined with its name
 1. `in: header` definitions are ignored
 1. `get` and `delete` methods do not contain `body`
-1. each post, put and patch method must have `body` parameters filled in
-1. post, put and patch methods do not contain `query` definitions

 ## Development